 Find the practical information for the course here.

 Payments can be made by bank transfer or by PayPal request.
 We offer the option of paying in one or two instalments.
-An advance payment of 50% secures a seat reservation in the training until the payment deadline.
-Your participation in the course is guaranteed only after receipt of full payment before the 4-week deadline.
+An advance payment of 50% secures the reservation of a seat at the training until the payment deadline, one week prior to the course start date.
+Your participation in the course is guaranteed only after receipt of full payment.

 Some countries require a visa to enter the Netherlands.
 Please check with The Netherlands or the embassy for the visa requirements related to your country.
-Because of the time needed for the visa procedure, we advise you to start this process as soon as possible.
-Once we have received your payment for the course, The Hague Academy will send you an acceptance letter that will assist you in arranging your visa to the Netherlands.
+Because of the length of time needed for the visa procedure, we advise you to start this process as soon as possible.
+Once we have received your payment for the course, The Hague Academy will send you an acceptance letter which will assist you in arranging your visa to The Netherlands.

 The Hague Academy for Local Governance reserves the right to cancel a course if the number of participants is insufficient or due to any other unforeseen circumstances.
 In this case, your payment will be 100% reimbursed.
 Other costs such as transportation or hotel cannot be reimbursed.